Giona2/Compiled-Coding-Language/docs/modules/tokenizer.md

 ╰────────────────────────────────────╯
 ```
 the `Tokenizer` will call `StackMemory` and tell it to add a variable.
 `StackMemory` indexes the variables as slots with a fixed size.
-It will search the slots and look for an empty one, then replaces it with the new variable
+It will search the slots and look for an empty one, then replace it with the new variable

 *Since `StackMemory`'s only function is to keep track of where new variables need to be placed in memory, the actual values do not need to be stored in this memory representation*
 ___